kevinpschaaf/enyo-wiki/Documenting-Code.md

 ## Visibility

-There are two visibility states in Enyo, denoted by pragmas that control the visibility of the properties that follow.
+There are two visibility states in Enyo, denoted by pragmas that control the visibility of the properties they precede.

 - Public
 	- Default status